|Warfare Home History Glossary Guides Publishers Artists Techniques Topicals Blog Contact|

 German publishers produced many postcards representing this winter campaign but they are almost as generic as those depicting the First Battle of the Masurian Lakes.
 The only thing that distinguishes these cards is the addition of snow on the battlefield.
 Though touted as another great German victory over the inferior Russian army, they had only inflicted heavy casualties, not taken territory of strategic value.

-The fall of Przemysl was a huge propaganda coup for the Russians though they weren’t in a good position to exploit it on postcards.
+The besieged fortress at Przemysl was a symbol of Austrian pride and resistance causing General Conrad to become obsessed with saving it to the point of loosing many more men in futile attacks than were lost in its fall.
+When Przemysl finally surrendered, it was a huge propaganda coup for the Russians though they weren’t in a good position to exploit it on postcards.
 Most cards depicting the siege were either made by the French showing the furious Russian attack or by the Austrians depicting their brave defense before its fall.
 German publishers would later illustrate its recapture in June.

-After receiving reinforcements, a joint Austrian-German offensive under General Mackensen was launched against Russian-Poland in May.
+After receiving reinforcements, a joint Austrian-German offensive under General Mackensen was launched against Russian-Poland in May, a day before General Ivanov was to lead an Russian invasion into Hungary.
 While resistance was initially stiff, the Russians began to withdraw out of fear of being encircle once the Germans overwhelmed their lines between Gorlice and Tarnow.
 By June the Germans advanced to retake Lemberg and Przemysl, and then established an important bridgehead on the Dniester.
 Russian counterattacks then halted their advance but only temporarily.

 Hindenburg and Ludendorf would have liked to try to pocket all the Russians in the Polish salient by launching a second offensive out of East Prussia but they lacked the capacity to carry it out without further weakening the Western Front.
 Mackensen renewed his offensive into Poland in July without their help and managed to push forward rapidly.
 Without enough supplies to put up an adequate defense, Russian commanders now realized they now had to abandon the Polish salient.
 They set up a defense on the Vistula River, hinged on previously fortified point while the remaining Russians retreated.
 By early August the Germans took the strongpoint of Warsaw and then the Austro-Hungarians took Ivangorod.
 The fall of Ivangorod was celebrated on many Austro-Hungarian cards, not only as a victory, but possibly because it made up for their defeat here in 1914.